mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

   trial_data = get_trial_data(trial)
   apply_trial_data()

-  # for each MCS trial, run all scenarios
+  # for each simulation trial, run all scenarios
   for tup in scenario_tuples
     scenario_func(tup)